saslani/saslani.github.io/_posts/2020-04-03-WFH-pandemic-way.md

 - Bobby goes to bed by 9:30 pm
 - I finish my work for the time lost in the morning.
 I try to tidy around then spend a little time reading or writing to unwind, heading to bed around midnight.

-And this is finally what's "working" for us after 6 weeks...
+And this is finally what's "working" for us after weeks of trying...

 **What are we still struggling with?**